robertu94/mpigdb/README.md

 ## Limitations and Known Bugs

-For HPC systems with meaningful scale, we should probably integrate with PMIx, but we currently do onot.
+For HPC systems with meaningful scale, we should probably integrate with PMIx, but we currently do not.

+Does not currently work with LLDB which is required for MacOS -- PRs are accepted.

+Does not currently work as a drop-in replacement for VSCode.
+[See issue](https://github.com/microsoft/vscode-cpptools/issues/1723).